ascend4/ascend4/A4SQP_C_API.md

   calculations, line search, and the SQP step retry loop.
 - `solvers/a4sqp/a4sqp_core_view.h` now defines a borrowed
-  solver-neutral `A4SqpCoreView` slice for core numeric data. `A4SqpView` preserves ASCEND solver indices, `relop`, variables, relations, and objective metadata for diagnostics and ASCEND-specific Hessian assembly.
+  solver-neutral `A4SqpCoreView` slice for core numeric data. `A4SqpView` preserves numeric fields plus optional opaque frontend handles; ASCEND casts those handles only inside adapter code for diagnostics and exact-Hessian assembly.
 - Core merit/violation/stationarity helpers and QP assembly have `A4SqpCoreView` entry points, with `A4SqpView` wrappers kept for existing ASCEND call sites.